hollisma/hollisis.me/content/projects/PersonalWebsite.md

 order: 0
 ---

-- My very own website built with pretty colors and <3
+- My very own website built with <3
-- Struggled an absurd amount to get types to work, but had fun learning new technologies
-- Automated workflow of turning markdown files and their paths into these sections and blog posts
+- Automated workflow of turning markdown files into these sections / blog posts